 You will usually be a tenant if:

-- you live in a flat or house, and
+- you have a right to live in a room or a house, and

 - you pay rent to your landlord, and